Nanoman91/django-video-gallery/README.rst

 0.2
 ---

-Added setting for GALLERY_ALLOW_EMPTY and GALLERY_PAGINATE_COUNT
+* Added setting for GALLERY_ALLOW_EMPTY and GALLERY_PAGINATE_COUNT

 Updated CSS and example to match picture example and existing gallery templates.

-Changed Album Date to none mandatory to allow custom pattern matching, defaults to blank or autonow in model.
+* Changed Album Date to none mandatory to allow custom pattern matching, defaults to blank or autonow in model.

-Tested with Postgre 9.5.X with no issues.
+* Tested with Postgre 9.5.X with no issues.

-Known incompatability with Django-Cookiecutter, breaks scan-imports, most likely due to path setups, currently investigating.
+* Known incompatability with cookiecutter-django, breaks scan-imports, most likely due to path setups, currently investigating.

 0.1
 ---

-Changed permissions and model to support custom user models.
+* Changed permissions and model to support custom user models.

-Changed albums to default to public = True
+* Changed albums to default to public = True

-Updated example to contain all options
+* Updated example to contain all options

 FORK from myks